Pacific Science Center: Design and architecture

 The Pacific Science Center complex was designed by Minoru Yamasaki; the design brought him international fame, and was featured on the front cover of Time magazine.
 He later became architect of the World Trade Center in New York City.
 The walls of each building, composed of many pre-cast concrete slabs, form an arch motif which was used by Yamasaki in a number of his other designs.
+In 2025, plans were announced to renovate the courtyard and integrate it into the rest of the Seattle Center grounds with improvements to public access.

 In 2013 Pacific Science Center put out a call for public art which would demonstrate the use of solar energy.
 The resulting installation was designed by Seattle artist Dan Corson and involves five 10 meter (33 ft) tall sculptures of flowers, inspired by the Australian firewheel tree.
 The work is titled Sonic Bloom and generates electricity using solar panels mounted in the flower heads.
 The flowers hum when people approach them and light up at night.

 IMAX and permanent exhibits

-Today, the Pacific Science Center is composed of eight buildings, including two IMAX theaters (one of only a few places in the world with more than one IMAX theater), one of the world's largest Laser Dome theaters, a tropical butterfly house, a planetarium, and hundreds of hands-on science exhibits.
+Today, the Pacific Science Center is composed of eight buildings, including two IMAX theaters (one of only a few places in the world with more than one IMAX theater), one of the world's largest Laser Dome theaters, a dinosaur exhibit (installed in 1990 --when first installed, it was in Building 3 until the end of 1999, then in the beginning of 2000 it moved to Building 1), a tropical butterfly house, a planetarium, and hundreds of hands-on science exhibits.
 In addition to a number of permanent exhibits the center also hosts a variety of traveling and temporary exhibits.